habnabit/pycon2014/description.rst

 Parsing stream protocols, especially in an asynchronous context, can get quite
 tedious: handling things like framing and buffering results in a lot of boilerplate for each new protocol.
-Parsley, a parser generator, now has Twisted integration which makes writing stream protocol parsers simple and exposing extensible interfaces (for e.g. libraries) even simpler.
+Parsley, a parser generator, now has Twisted (and soon, tulip) integration which makes writing stream protocol parsers simple and exposing extensible interfaces (for e.g. libraries) even simpler.

 Detailed Abstract